 The Government has established institutional mechanisms for the enforcement of laws and regulations on child labor, including its worst forms (Table 5).

-|Ministry of Labor (MOL)||Monitor and enforce laws related to child labor.(12)|
+|Ministry of Public Service, Labor, Social Security, and Employment||Monitor and enforce laws related to child labor.(22)|

-|Ministry of Justice (MOJ)||Investigate cases of commercial sexual exploitation of children, child trafficking, and the use of children in illicit activities.
-The MOJ shares this responsibility with CAR's security forces.(18, 34)|
+|Ministry of Justice (MOJ)||Investigate cases of the worst forms of child labor, including commercial sexual exploitation of children, child trafficking, and the use of children in illicit activities.
+The MOJ shares this responsibility with CAR's police forces.(12)|

 Labor Law Enforcement